SzponerZoli/Microbit-Felelteto/README.md

 ## Manual

 * Choose language (Currently English and Hungarian is supported)
-* Watch the math mroblem
+* Watch the math problem
 * Choose number with **A** button
 * Send number with **B** button